-I have fully read and understand the syl labus for COU 602: Theories of Counseling taught t by Dr. East during the term.
-By signing this form, I acknowledge that the following statements are true:

-- I understand that I have access to the current version of the syllabus both electronically (Google Classroom) and paper (via request to Dr. East) at all times during the term. - I acknowledge that Dr. East has verbally gone over the syllabus in class and has offered time in class to address any questions or concerns. - I understand each of the course assignments, requirements, due dates, and consequences.

-• or schedule a meeting with Dr. East during llabus.
-I know that I may find contact , i ility to reach out to Dr. East or my Academic of the requirements or expectations in this Student Signature Date
+I, , have fully read and understand the yllabus for COU 602: Theories of Counseling taught by Dr. East during the bymae term.
+By signing this form, I acknowledge that the following statements are tru • I understand that I have access to the current version of the syllabus both electronically and paper (via request to Dr. East) at all times during the term. • I acknowledge that Dr. East has verbally discussed the syllabus in class and has offered time both during and outside of class to address any questions or concerns. • I understand each of the course assignments, requirements, due dates, and consequences. • I understand that I may email, call, or schedule a meeting with Dr. East during MAC office hours to discuss the syllabus.
+I know that I may find contact information on the syllabus. • I understand that it is my responsibility to reach out to Dr. East or my Academic Advisor if I do not understand any of the requirements or expectations in this course.
+Studa nt Signature Date Stude III SIGNATUIC Date